Landscaping Privacy Benefits: Safety, Comfort & Noise

 A water feature is an excellent technique to muffle the noise of what is going on inside or outside of your backyard.
 This works by creating a consistent white noise effect in your home, much like a fan helps you to sleep.

-This peaceful noise of running water will lull you into relaxation while allowing you be as loud or as quiet as you’d like.
+In this blog, we’ll show you some of our favorite landscaping privacy strategies that are guaranteed to give you the much-needed solitude and security for your backyard – no matter where you live.ater will lull you into relaxation while allowing you be as loud or as quiet as you’d like.
 Waterfalls add another dimension to your landscaping decor because of the natural feel they add to a landscape.

 In this project, we had the challenge of designing on a landscape on an extended slope, while also addressing the neighbor’s constant noise complaints.